aws-samples/ecs-deep-learning-workshop/README.md

 ### Requirements:
 * AWS account - if you don't have one, it's easy and free to [create one](https://aws.amazon.com/)
-* IAM account with elevated privileges allowing you to interact with IAM, EC2, ECS, ECR
+* AWS IAM account with elevated privileges allowing you to interact with CloudFormation, IAM, EC2, ECS, ECR, and CloudWatch Logs
-* Familiarity with python, Docker, AWS, machine learning - not required but a bonus
+* Familiarity with python, Docker, AWS, and machine learning - not required but a bonus

 ### Labs:
 These labs are designed to be completed in sequence.
 If you are reading this at a live AWS event, the workshop attendants will give you a high level run down of the labs.
 Then it's up to you to follow the instructions below to complete the labs.
-Don't worry if you're embarking on this journey in the comfort of your office or home, presentation materials can be found in the git repo.
+Don't worry if you're embarking on this journey in the comfort of your office or home- presentation materials can be found in the git repo in the top-level presentations folder.

 **Lab 1:** Setup the workshop environment on AWS
 **Lab 2:** Build an MXNet Docker Image